-In 2012, the Division of Behavioral Health and Recovery (DBHR) utilized Mental Health Block Grant funds to partner with the University of Washington Division of Public Behavioral Health and Justice Policy (UW PBHJP) and Seattle Children’s Research Institute (SCRI) to implement the Positive Parenting Program (Triple P) in three low-resource, rural Prevention Redesign Initiative (PRI)- funded communities in Washington State: Othello, Omak, and Ocean Beach School District.
+In 2012, the Division of Behavioral Health and Recovery (DBHR) utilized Mental Health Block Grant funds to partner with the University of Washington Division of Public Behavioral Health and Justice Policy (UW PBHJP) and Seattle Children’s Research Institute (SCRI) to implement the Positive Parenting Program (Triple P) in three rural communities and the Tacoma-Metro in Washington State.
 The Washington State Triple P Initiative is intended to support the implementation of a population-level approach to delivering evidence-based parenting supports for parents of children 0-12 years old with mild to moderate behavior problems.
 The project’s implementation framework has been driven by Fixen’s et al (2005) model.

 The UW PBHJP and SCRI continue to provide technical assistance around Triple P training and implementation to local communities.
 The project staff is responsible for conducting a process evaluation to assess factors associated with successful implementation and uptake of the Triple P Program.